 Gold bars tend to have the lowest premiums over spot due to their generic appearance, so they can be efficiently mass-produced.
 Yet the supply and demand of specific products matters, as well.
-Sometimes old gold coins (those minted before 1933) will offer the best "bang for your buck" depending on market availability.
+Sometimes old gold coins (those minted before 1933, under the gold standard) will offer the best "bang for your buck" depending on market availability.

 The Cheapest Method of Buying Gold: In Bulk

 Another simple principle is buying in bulk is virtually always cheaper.
 Most dealers offer a lower premium per ounce (or any unit of weight you measure) when you purchase a certain amount of bullion at once.

 This concept generally applies no matter which kind of gold you buy.
 Let's use a quick example.